-- a.
-A state fair hearing, how to obtain a hearing and representation rules at the hearing; - b.
-File grievances and appeals, and the requirements and timeframes for filing; - i.
-Members may file a grievance, either orally or in writing, either with DHCS, the County, or the Contractor; - ii.
-Members may request assistance with filing grievances and appeals; - iii.
-If the member is grieving or appealing the termination, denial, or a change in type or frequency of services, the member may request services be continued during the appeal or state fair hearing filing although the member may be liable for the cost of any continued benefits if the action is upheld. - c.
-Give written consent to allow a provider, acting on behalf of the member, to file an appeal. - 5.
-Referring Individuals to Psychiatrist
+- a. a state fair hearing, how to obtain a hearing and representation rules at the hearing; - b. file grievances and appeals, and the requirements and timeframes for filing; - i. members may file a grievance, either orally or in writing, either with DHCS, the County, or the Contractor - ii. members may request assistance with filing grievances and appeals - i.
+If the member is grieving or appealing the termination, denial, or a change in type or frequency of services, the member may request services be continued during the appeal or state fair hearing filing although the member may be liable for the cost of any continued benefits if the action is upheld. - c. give written consent to allow a provider, acting on behalf of the member, to file an appeal.

+5. Referring Individuals to Psychiatrist